Authors: Dr. Theo Notteboom, Dr. Jean-Paul Rodrigue, and Dr. Athanasios Pallis

 - Society.
 Adherence to social perceptions and work with local communities to reverse misconceptions regarding the impact of cruise activities.

 - Economy.
-Expanding in line with local economic development strategies.
+Expanding in line with local economic development strategies and providing a level of economic multiplying effects.

 - Environment.
 Addressing the externalities produced by providing cruise shipping and the hosting of vessels and cruise passengers at cruise ports.